The longest edge in discrete and continuous long-range percolation: Proofs for the continuous model

-\begin{remark} Theorem \ref{tm} gives the behavior of the tail distribution of $e_0^*$ with respect to the connection function $g$.
-In particular, one can see that $e_0^*$ has regularly varying tail in the Fr\'echet case \textnormal{(F)}, exponential tail in the Gumbel cases \textnormal{(G1)} and \textnormal{(G2)} and it has a power law behavior at its (finite) right endpoint in the Weibull case \textnormal{(W)}. \end{remark}
+\begin{remark}\it Lemma \ref{tm} gives the behavior of the tail distribution of $e_0^*$ with respect to the connection function $g$.
+In particular, one can see that $e_0^*$ has regularly varying tail in the Fr\'echet case \textnormal{(F)}, exponential tail in the Gumbel case \textnormal{(G)} and it has a power law behavior at its (finite) right endpoint in the Weibull case \textnormal{(W)}. \end{remark}

-\begin{proof} In this proof we borrow some ideas of the proof of \cite[Proposition 1]{Penrose1}.
-For a set $A \subset \rd$ denote by $E_A$ the number of Poisson points in $A$ bonded to 0.
-We have to show that